- • COVID-19

 ICA members, together with Engineers Australia, the Fire Protection Association of Australia and registered fire safety engineers, have worked with accredited laboratories to agree upon a series of controlled tests that will adequately identify the core composition of installed ACP materials (including an insulation) on a building.

-The tests have been verified by providing known samples of each category of ACP for testing.
-Each sample was coded and provided to independent labs for testing.
+The tests have been verified by providing known samples of each category of ACP Each sample was coded and provided to independent labs for testing.
 Results were then compared to ensure that the testing methods used provided results that accurately identified the ACP into the correct category.

 Reports commissioned by a building owner using this protocol should answer the following questions for Step 1: